Innovative solutions for disease control are urgently needed to tackle neglected diseases and to ensure public health system preparedness.

 In line with the health-focused United Nations (UN) Millennium Development Goals (MDGs) and Subsequent Sustainable Development Goals (SDGs) developed by the UN in partnership with a broad stakeholder constituency, key development aid agencies and international organisations have committed themselves to reducing the burden of disease.
 An important issue now is to focus on relevant innovation.

-Through continuous collaboration and exchange with academia, pharmaceutical and biotechnology companies, other partnerships, policy makers and donors, EVI is building a vaccine portfolio that proactively identifies critical research and development challenges and opportunities.
+Through continuous collaboration and exchange with academia, pharmaceutical and biotechnology companies, other partnerships, policy makers and donors, EVI is building a vaccine portfolio that addresses critical research and development challenges and opportunities.
 Through continuous collaboration, EVI’s efforts will contribute to the relevant SDGs shown here.

-A world free of the intolerable burden of diseases of poverty within the coming decades.
+A world free of the intolerable burden of diseases of poverty and emerging infectious diseases within the coming decades.

-Our mission is to contribute to global efforts to control diseases of poverty by:
+Our mission is to contribute to global efforts to control diseases of poverty and emerging infectious diseases by: